Sambit556/Payload/README.md

       -ei, -exclude-ip = exclude IPs from the list of domains <br>

- go-to tools -Subfinder, -Amass, and -Bbot to gather subdomains. filtered the live ones with -httpx. using the "-sc — title" flags because they show the status code and page title, which helps me spot interesting subdomains faster.
+ go-to tools #Subfinder, #Amass, #Bbot to gather subdomains. filtered the live ones with #httpx. using the #"-sc — title" flags because they show the status code and page title, which helps me spot interesting subdomains faster.